roc-lang/roc-playground/WASM_PLAYGROUND_API.md

-  "message": "(optional) A human-readable description of the outcome", "data": "(optional) Payload data, typically HTML content for queries", "diagnostics": "(optional) Detailed compilation diagnostics", "type_info": "(optional) Type information for an identifier" }
+  "message": "(optional) A human-readable description of the outcome", "data": "(optional) Payload data, typically HTML content for queries", "diagnostics": "(optional) Detailed compilation diagnostics", "hover_info": "(optional) Hover information for an identifier" }
 ```